liuminzhao/job_slides/index.md

 ## Intuition

-- The idea is to model the marginal quantile regressions directly,
-- Embed them in the likelihood through restrictions in the mixture model.
+- Embed the marginal quantile regressions directly in the model through constraints in the likelihood of pattern mixture models
 - The mixture model allows the marginal quantile regression coefficients to differ by quantiles.
 Otherwise, the quantile lines would be parallel to each other.
 - The mixture model also allows sensitivity analysis.
-- For identifiability of the observed data distribution, we apply the following restraints,
+- For identifiability of the observed data distribution, we apply the following constraints,
 $$
  \sum_{k=1}^J \beta_{l1}^{(k)} = 0, l = 1,\ldots, p,
 $$